Halls High School (Knox County, Tennessee)

 Halls High School is a high school in the Halls Crossroads suburb of Knoxville, Tennessee, operated by Knox County Schools.
 Founded in 1916, the school was one of the first in the area.
 It is named for Pulaski Hall, a prominent citizen and owner of one of the first businesses in the town.

 The school includes the North Knox Career and Technical Education Center.

-The principal is Spencer Long, who replaced the retiring, Mark Duff.
-Mr. Duff was a longtime history teacher at Halls High before entering administration in Knox County Schools.
-Spencer Long is a alumni of Halls High School.
+The principal of Halls High is Spencer Long, an alumnus of the school who succeeded Mark Duff following his retirement.
+Duff was a longtime history teacher at Halls High before entering administration in Knox County Schools.

 Academics

 Halls High School offers an extensive academic array from technical studies to college preparatory programs.
 The school shares its campus with the North Knox Career and Technical Education Center, a school that provides intense, hands-on studies in a variety of fields.
 The school also sponsors many clubs and academic societies including: